symfony/symfony-docs/frontend/encore/simple-example.rst

 Using Sass/LESS/Stylus
 ----------------------

-You've already mastered the basics of Encore.
+You have already mastered the basics of Encore.
 Nice!
 But, there are *many* more features that you can opt into if you need them.
 For example, instead of using plain CSS you can also use Sass, LESS or Stylus.
 To use Sass, rename the ``app.css`` file to ``app.scss`` and update the ``import`` statement: